Thank you for your interest in:

 2. Read more on Chlorhexidine, Hydrogen Peroxide and how to provide oral care:

 Part IV (How to Perform Effective Oral Care)

-4. Part III (where I discuss the many pathogens that may colonize the mouth and make it into the lungs)
+4. Part III (Where I discuss the many pathogens that may colonize the mouth and take a trip it into the lungs.
+Ready to travel, anyone?)

 5. “It’s Alive!
 Oral Microbiome.”
 (Where I compare the delicate microbiome of the mouth to that of a dessert!)

 Yes, I have loved to travel, and I hope you will feel like you are traveling while reading these blogs.
 Hopefully we will safely travel again soon!

 6. Please see my March 25, 2021 webinar hosted by the National Foundation of Swallowing Disorders (NFOSD) titled: More Than Oral Care – Let’s Talk Oral Infection Control (register now or see the recording after the webinar).